Guidance for on-farm burial of carcasses in an emergency animal disease outbreak

-If an EAD outbreak is declared, Agriculture Victoria is responsible for the destruction and disposal of animal carcasses as required, including those that can be buried on-farm.
+If an EAD outbreak is declared, Agriculture Victoria will be responsible for the destruction and disposal of animal carcasses, including those that can be buried on-farm.

 On-farm burial